 Get in touch with Marius on firstname.lastname@example.org and +45 21 93 65 20.

-Rasmus is working with the development of Street Lab and collaboration between national and international living labs.
-He has experience from both the private and public sector with urban development and all aspects of smart cities including policy, strategy, project development & management as well as stakeholder management and partnerships.
+Rasmus is the primary project leader for Street Lab.
+He has experience from both the private and public sector with urban development and all aspects of smart cities including policy, strategy, project development & management and partnerships.
 Rasmus has a background in Philosophy and Human-Computer Interaction.

 Get in touch with Rasmus at email@example.com or +45 61 68 68 50.